AlfredoRoca/advent_of_code/10/monitoring_station/README.md

 ## How to get solutions

-Execute `MonitoringStation.Day10_part1` in iex; the output is the solution
+Execute `MonitoringStation.Day10_part1` in iex; the output is the solution for part 1 => %{{22, 19} => 282}

-=> %{{22, 19} => 282}
+Execute `MonitoringStation.Day10_part2` in iex; the output is the solution for part 2

 ## The puzzle